Revised by: Faculty Board of Science and Technology, 2021-02-24

 Skills and abilities

-University: At least 90 ECTS credits including the course Radiation Interaction 7.5 ECTS, or corresponding.
-Proficiency in English equivalent to Swedish upper secondary course English A/5.
-Where the language of instruction is Swedish, applicants must prove proficiency in Swedish to the level required for basic eligibility for higher studies.
+The course requires 60 ECTS in Mathematics and Mathematical Statistics or minimum 120 ECTS and in both cases courses in Multivariable Calculus and Differential Equations minimum 7,5 ECTS and a basic course in computer programming or equivalent.
+Proficiency in English equivalent to Swedish upper secondary course English 5/A. Where the language of instruction is Swedish, applicants must prove proficiency in Swedish to the level required for basic eligibility for higher studies.

 Form of instruction